Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Conclusions

-\textbf{Conclusions} These complex device geometries have revealed a different behaviour of skyrmions compared to that in a simple device geometry.
-Despite confining the device to a length-scale which only allows a single skyrmion within the constriction, skyrmions were still observed to form in the smallest of spaces.
-These experimental results indicate the significant impact of edges in enhancing skyrmion formation due to the energy instability present at the edges \cite{Muller16}, but the data shows that this is highly temperature and field dependent.
+In summary, the detailed study of magnetic phases in complex device-like structures has revealed a different behaviour of skyrmions compared to that in a simple geometry.
+Despite confinement to a length-scale which only allows a single skyrmion within the constriction, skyrmions were still observed to form in the smallest of spaces.
+These experimental results indicate the significant impact of edges in enhancing skyrmion formation, but the data shows that this is highly temperature and field dependent.
 The history of specimen temperature and applied external field was revealed to be important when considering the formation of skyrmion and helical phases.
-The interdependence of skyrmion and helical phase is critical for an understanding of skyrmion formation within a device, and could be used to control skyrmion number and position.
-The close match observed between simulated and experimental results at low temperature indicates that simulations could be used effectively to predict any low-temperature skyrmion behaviour in proposed device geometries but experimental verification is still required for temperatures closer to the Curie temperature.
+The interdependence of skyrmion and helical phase is critical for an understanding of skyrmion formation within a device, and could be exploited to control skyrmion number and position.
+The strong similarity observed between simulated and experimental results at low temperature indicates that simulations could be used effectively to predict any low-temperature skyrmion behaviour in proposed device geometries but experimental verification is still required for temperatures closer to the Curie temperature.